Nanoman91/certification-java-8-oca/README.md

  	* /* ferret */
 	*/
 	```
 	That code does not compile because the first `*/` is interpreted as the end of the bloc comment and the second `*/` does not have a start.
 - The scope of a class is not essential.
 If nothing is precised, it is `public`.
 - To compile a class `javac Zoo.java ` (extension `.java` needed) and to execute it `java Zoo` (`main()` method needed).
 - Rules of java file :
-	- Each file can contain only one class.	- The filename must match the class name, including case, and have a `.java` extension.
+	- Each file can contain only one public class.	- The filename must match the class name, including case, and have a `.java` extension.
-- use `L` instead of `l` for long declaration is appreciated
+- using `L` instead of `l` for long declaration is appreciated
 - **WARNING :** be careful with numbers declaration especially these one

 	```java